bilal-amjad-dev/aws-repository/02-vpc.md

 ## Implied Router

+- router is alwasy created inside vpc
+- it is not physical ruter.
+- we dont need to do its configuration
+- no need to put routing protocol
+- you only need to add route inside its route table

 ## NAT Gateway
 - To create a NAT Gateway, you must Specify the public Subnet in which the NAT Gateway Should Reside
 - NAT GW ko Elastic IP dani hi pry gi